gdavisnz/blog/content/posts/260323-vcd-cpom/index.md

 title: "Centralized Point of Management (CPoM) in Cloud Director 10.4.1"
 date: 2023-03-25
 draft: false
+#description: "Cloud Director Centralized Point of Management (CPoM) is a UI Plugin that enables providers to present dedicated vCenter instances to their customers."
-description: "Centralized Point of Management (CPoM) in Cloud Director 10.4.1" showDate : true showDateUpdated : false
+showDate : true
+showDateUpdated : false
 toc: true